New Obligations for Online Platforms Targeting French Consumers, Effective January 1, 2018

-Specifically, marketplaces will need to include information on the conditions of referencing of the products and services they offer, the criteria they use by default to classify their different offers, and the parameters for doing so.
+Specifically, marketplaces now need to include information on the conditions of referencing of the products and services they offer, the criteria they use by default to classify their different offers, and the parameters for doing so.
 If the classification is influenced by some third party payment or share ownership element this would also need to be disclosed.

-Websites connecting suppliers and consumers of products and services will need to state the status of the persons authorized to make an offer, and whether they are professionals or consumers.
-They will also need to include a description of the intermediary service they offer and whether they enable the confusion of sales, leases, services engagements, etc. via the platform.
-If there is a cost to using the intermediation service, they will need to state the price and its method of calculation when it must be borne by the consumer.
-They will need to also describe the payment mechanism and any management fees, whether such fees, if any, are processed by the website operator directly or via a third-party processor, whether the platform offers any insurance product, and how any disputes are being resolved.
+Websites connecting suppliers and consumers of products and services need to state the status of the persons authorized to make an offer, and whether they are professionals or consumers.
+They also need to include a description of the intermediary service they offer and whether they enable the confusion of sales, leases, services engagements, etc. via the platform.
+If there is a cost to using the intermediation service, they need to state the price and its method of calculation when it must be borne by the consumer.
+They need to also describe the payment mechanism and any management fees, whether such fees, if any, are processed by the website operator directly or via a third-party processor, whether the platform offers any insurance product, and how any disputes are being resolved.

-Websites offering users to publish online reviews will need to state whether any payment for such reviews is due, and the maximum period of publication and storing of the reviews.
-When websites monitor the reviews they will have to describe the type of monitoring they perform, say whether the reviews or their method of publication can be amended, and what may trigger a decision by the website operator to take down a review.
+Websites offering users to publish online reviews need to state whether any payment for such reviews is due, and the maximum period of publication and storing of the reviews.
+When websites monitor the reviews they have to describe the type of monitoring they perform, say whether the reviews or their method of publication can be amended, and what may trigger a decision by the website operator to take down a review.

 Second, if needed, amend your website and terms of service to bring them in conformity with the new obligations.

 Last but not least, get your French consumers to accept the modified terms prior to their effective date, and in any event prior to them making any purchase or posting of a review on your website.